dy1z/docs/content/docs/development/plaintext.md

 <extends src="src/layouts/base.html">
   <block name="template">
     This text shows in both the HTML and the plaintext versions.
-    <plaintext>This will be available only in the plaintext version</plaintext>
+    <plaintext>This will be output only in the plaintext version</plaintext>
   </block>
 </extends>
 ```